ferfalcon/hangman-game/README.md

 - See hover and focus states for all interactive elements on the page.
 - Navigate the entire game only using their keyboard.

+### Expected behaviour

+- You can make the default screen the main menu or the in-game board.
+Note that we're using the in-game design for the design screenshot, so if you choose the main menu, it won't match up in the design comparison slider.
+This isn't a big deal, but it is something worth considering.
+We recommend using the in-game page as the default for solution submission so that the screenshot matches and then switching your code to make the main menu the default screen for new players.
+- Pick a random word from the chosen category to start a game.
+You'll need to work out the spacing for words and when to break to a new line, as some names/titles are (intentionally) long.
+- If the player guesses a letter correctly, fill in all relevant spaces and disable the letter on the keyboard.
+- If the player guesses incorrectly, disable the letter on the keyboard and reduce the health meter.
+The health meter should empty after eight wrong guesses.
+The player loses at this point, and the menu appears.
+- Selecting "play again" on the menu starts a new game with the same category.
+Selecting "new category" navigates to the "pick a category" screen.
+Quitting navigates back to the main menu.
+- Players should never be shown the same name/title multiple times if they play more than one game in a visit.
+The JSON data has a "selected" boolean to help you filter already played options.
+- Clicking the hamburger menu during a game should show the "paused" menu.

 ## 🚀 Project Structure

 Inside of your Astro project, you'll see the following folders and files: